Everything You Need to Know About Bringing Dogs to Tybee Island

 DO go sightseeing – The beach is only one attraction on Tybee Island.
 Don't fret over not bringing Fido to the shores, though; there are tons of outdoor activities to enjoy with your pup.
 Mingle with the local dogs at the beautiful grounds of Jaycee Park.
 Love exploring historical landmarks?
 Learn about the coastal history of our small town while you sniff around Fort Pulaski National Monument and its nature trails.
 If adventure gets your tail wagging, get out on the open water and kayak or embark on a dolphin or charter adventure.

 DO pick up some doggie swag – Bring your furry friend shopping!
-It’s a great way for dogs to rest and for you to find some goodies.
+It's an excellent way for dogs to rest and for you to find some goodies.
 While you’re at it, pick up a new bandana and dog toy for your sweet companion!
-Before you head home, don’t forget to grab some Beach Bum Biscuits from Seaside Sisters for the perfect Tybee treat.
+Before you head home, don't forget to grab some Beach Bum Biscuits from Seaside Sisters for the perfect Tybee treat.

 DON'T bring your dog on the beach – Tybee Island's pristine beaches are home to Loggerhead sea turtle nesting sites and many species of migratory birds.
 While dogs are welcome to enjoy the island, they can potentially jeopardize these safe wildlife habitats, and are thus prohibited from beach access.
 Violators are subject to a fine.